hitchdev/examples/README.md

 ## Run singular test

-This command can be used to drive development of new features.
+This command can be used to acceptance test driven development.

 ```
 $ ./key.sh atdd correct